Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Discussion

 \subsection{Limitations}

 Despite its strengths, several limitations remain.
 First, the reliability of the framework ultimately depends on data quality and availability.
-Many issuer disclosures are provided in unstructured or image-based formats, limiting extraction accuracy even with advanced language models.
-Inconsistent attestation schedules or incomplete reserve details may also hinder perfect temporal alignment between disclosure and market observations.
-While the LLM’s contextual understanding mitigates some of these challenges, residual uncertainty remains in cases where off-chain data lack verifiable granularity.
-Additionally, the reliance on publicly available sources implies that any omission or delay in publication directly constrains the analytical scope.
+Many issuer disclosures are released in unstructured or image-based formats, which can limit extraction accuracy even when using advanced language models.
+Inconsistent attestation schedules or incomplete reserve details may also hinder precise temporal alignment between disclosures and observable circulation indicators.
+While the LLM's contextual reasoning mitigates some of these challenges, residual uncertainty remains when disclosed information lacks sufficient detail or consistency.
+In addition, the framework relies on publicly available sources, so omissions, delays, or selective disclosure can directly constrain the scope and reliability of the analysis.

 Second, the framework’s current evaluation logic is partly rule-based, which is interpretable but may not fully capture nonlinear dependencies between market indicators, such as multi-day liquidity feedback or contagion dynamics.
 The use of threshold-driven classification provides transparency but may oversimplify complex causal relationships during extreme market conditions.
 Moreover, the model does not yet incorporate real-time streaming data or adaptive calibration based on evolving issuer behavior.
 Future work should integrate dynamic statistical learning methods, multimodal embeddings, and regulator-verified data pipelines to enhance robustness, precision, and temporal responsiveness.